 Note: This document contains side effect information about diclofenac topical.
-Some of the dosage forms listed on this page may not apply to the brand name Pennsaid.
+Some dosage forms listed on this page may not apply to the brand name Pennsaid.

-Applies to diclofenac topical: topical gel/jelly, topical patch extended release, topical solution
+Applies to diclofenac topical: topical application cream, topical application gel/jelly, topical application patch extended release, topical application solution, topical application spray.

 Along with its needed effects, diclofenac topical (the active ingredient contained in Pennsaid) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking diclofenac topical:

 - headaches, including migraines

 - increased sensitivity of the skin to sunlight

 - pain or tenderness around the eyes and cheekbones

 - redness of the skin